 Have you heard of a toterhome?
 Chances are you’ve seen one but you didn’t know its name.
 It’s a special kind of RV that’s built on a large truck, usually for a specific purpose.
 In this article, we take a closer look at toterhomes, their benefits, and who needs them.
 Let’s get into it.

-What Is A Toterhome, Anyway?
+What Is a Toterhome, Anyway?

 A toterhome is a motorhome built on a semi-truck chassis or a heavy-duty truck (HDT).
 They’re basically massive RVs with a ton of power for towing an additional trailer.

 These rigs often include a full motorhome living portion, and most have a secondary trailer with a garage or toy hauler space.
-Some are even built with dual tag axles in the very rear and a king pin hitch for pulling semi-trailers.
+Some are even built with dual live axles in the rear and a king pin hitch for pulling semi-trailers.
 These are popular motorhomes for race car teams to have a livable space and also carry their cars on the road.

 Why Would You Want to Buy a Toterhome?

 Toterhome towing capacity varies depending on the truck, but these RVs are known for excellent towing capacity.
 For example, Renegade toterhomes boast a towing capacity of 20,000 lbs.
 Some custom rigs can easily tow in excess of 50,000 lbs!

 No more weighing every single item to make sure you make weight.
 You can bring along your favorite toys, your large-screen television, and your stereo system without worrying about your towing capacity.